-You embarked on the ketogenic diet journey and you are not hungry, right?
+You embarked on the ketogenic diet journey and now you aren’t hungry.

-Eating fewer calories on a diet in an effort to lose weight and improve body composition typically conjures up the idea of being hungry while counting calories.
+Eating fewer calories in an effort to lose weight and improve body composition typically conjures up the idea of feeling hungry while counting calories.

-After all, wouldn’t calorie restriction make you feel hungry?
-For the average diet, that would likely be the case.
+After all, doesn’t calorie restriction make you hungry?
+For the average dieter, this is the case.

-If you’re used to eating 3,000 calories per day and were suddenly restricting yourself to 1,500, you would think that you’d feel hungry, and you probably would to some extent.
+If you’re used to eating 3,000 calories a day and suddenly restricted yourself to 1,500, you can imagine how hungry you’d feel (and you’d probably be right to some extent).

 But not all diets are the same, nor are their effects on hunger.
-The ketogenic diet has an opposite effect on dieters.
+The ketogenic diet has the opposite effect on dieters.

-But where did my appetite go?
-I am not hungry on keto, why?
+But where did your appetite go?
+You’re not hungry on keto, why?

 The Role of the Brain

-The ketogenic diet affects the appetite, and much of it comes down to the role that brain plays in regulating hunger.
+The ketogenic diet affects appetite and much of it comes down to the role that the brain plays in regulating hunger.

 When your body requires more food, it’s the brain that communicates this fact.
-This may sound simple enough, but this process doesn’t always work optimally in every person.
+This may sound simple enough, but the process doesn’t always work optimally in every person.

-It is believed that some people who continue to feed themselves despite being severely overweight and still feel hungry may have an impairment in how the brain signals satiety.
+Some people who continue to feed themselves despite being severely overweight may have an impairment in how the brain signals satiety.

-As a result, these people tend to take in far more calories than they require.
+As a result, they tend to take in far more calories than they require.

-The hypothalamus of the brain is what controls the feeling of fullness after meals.
-Once we eat a certain amount of food, it’s the hypothalamus in particular that controls the communication that we no longer need to feed ourselves.
+The hypothalamus of the brain manages the feeling of fullness after meals.
+Once we eat a certain amount of food, the hypothalamus controls the communication that we no longer need to feed ourselves (3).

 But how exactly is this satiety regulated in the brain?

-The basis behind this “glucostatic theory” is that a reduction in glucose utilization in the brain leads to hunger, while increased glucose utilization leads to a reduction in hunger.
+The basis behind this “glucostatic theory” is that a reduction in glucose utilization in the brain leads to hunger, while increased glucose utilization leads to a reduction in hunger (4).

 In addition to the levels of glucose in the blood, other factors play a role in appetite stimulation, such as the number of calories consumed and the types of macronutrients ingested.